-Emily’s parents live in the city so she doesn’t get to see animals like those on the farm except when she visits her great-grandparents.
+Emily’s parents live in the city, so she doesn’t get to see animals like those on the farm, except when she visits her great-grandparents.
 Even though Freddie Barnwell has been working his farm for over 50 years now, he doesn’t show any signs of letting up.
-He has every type of farm animal you can think of there on the farm.
-Needless to say, Emily’s favorite is the pony on which her great-grandfather, or grand-pappy, as Emily calls him, takes her for a ride at least two or three times every day.
+He has every type of farm animal you can think of.
+Needless to say, Emily’s favorite is the pony on which her great-grandfather, or great grand pappy, as Emily calls him, takes her for a ride at least two or three times every day.

 Farmer Barnwell was sitting in his favorite chair, reading the current edition of the area farm news.
 Emily was sitting on the floor in front of the chair playing with her toys.
-Her great-grandmother, Jessie Barnwell, was in the kitchen cooking some of her special cookies for all the people soon to arrive for their Saturday night get-together, with lots of good fun, singing, games, and their favorite part of the evening where everyone from the kids to the old timers enjoy story time with lots of good stories.
+Her great-grandmother, Jessie Barnwell, was in the kitchen cooking some of her special cookies for all the people soon to arrive for their Saturday night get-together.
+There will be lots of good fun, singing, games, and their favorite part of the evening where everyone from the kids to the old timers enjoy story time with lots of good stories.

 Farmer Barnwell got quite a chuckle out of Emily’s comment.
 Looking at his pretty little great-granddaughter he had to agree that from a 4-year old’s perspective he could understand her reasoning.

 Farmer Barnwell said he is glad he knows Jesus as His personal savior and will be spending eternity with Him in Heaven.
-He smiled when he said, since the Lord says we will all have a `glorified body when we get to heaven, he feels confident his great-granddaughter, Emily, will approve of the new body God gives her grand-pappy, and then he chuckled as he said “when it comes to his own physical looks he is glad he will get a second chance.”
+He smiled when he said, “Since the Lord says we will all have a glorified body when we get to heaven, I’m confident that you, Emily, will approve of the new body God gives me.”
+Then he chuckled as he said, “When it comes to physical looks, I’m glad I will get a second chance.”

-He had a little smirk on his face – knowing he was about to take a few liberties with Biblical interpretation when he said the Bible says the first shall be last and the last shall be first, therefore, he is going to be the best looking guy in heaven!
+He had a little smirk on his face, knowing he was about to take a few liberties with Biblical interpretation when he said, “The Bible says the first shall be last and the last shall be first, therefore, I’m going to be the best-looking guy in heaven!”